shariq1989/cookbook/content/recipe/vinegar_chicken.md

 ### ABOUT THE MEAL

-This recipe was created by Alison Roman.
-Her dish is so bright and flavorful and I wanted to share the same recipe with the modifications we made for our family.
-You can eat the chicken with or without the olive dressing, though I don't know why you would want to skip it.
+The original creator of this recipe is Alison Roman.
+Her dish is so flavorful and bright so I wanted to share the modifications we made for our family.
+Eat the chicken with or without the olive dressing, though I don't know why you would want to skip it; I could eat it by itself.

 #### What main ingredients do I need for this meal?